-Clean Rusty Garden Tools
+How To Clean Rusty Garden Pruners

 Rust is an unavoidable part of gardening because the tools are used in moist, humid environments.
 Rust can reduce how much soil you can move and how effective the tool is when cutting through roots or trimming hedges.